-January is kind of a low season because everyone working hard (and playing hard) in December are taking some time off, but February is a great time to come for a city (or a vineyard) break.
+January is kind of a low season because everyone working hard (and playing hard) in December is taking some time off, but February is a great time to come for a city (or a vineyard) break.
 Even better, bring the love of your life or a hot date for the ultimate Valentine’s weekend.

 One of the pros of Croatia being a small country is the fact that you can travel through various regions in just a few days.
-For example, start your trip in Zagreb and end it in Istria.
+For example, start your trip in Zagreb and end it

 Zagreb is a really cool place for a city break.
 The city itself is not too big, but it’s ideal for a romantic stroll around the town for a day or two.
-Restaurant and wine bar scene is in full bloom and special Valentine’s offers pouring from every place.
-Morning after a memorable dinner, hop to the farmers’ market located in the city centre and serve your loved one delicious brekky in bed.
+Restaurant and wine bar scene is in full bloom and special Valentine’s offers are pouring from every place.
+The morning after a memorable dinner, hop to the farmers’ market located in the city centre and serve your loved one delicious brekky in bed.